jeffrwells/coderbase.io-staging/projects/crema.md

 I am using Parse and Facebook SDK to authenticate users and store data.
 It is still in progress but I plan to release it to the App Store.
 See the code on GitHub.

+The logo and all design work is my own, done in Adobe Illustrator.

 ![](https://raw.github.com/jeffrwells/coderbase.io-staging/master/projects/photos/crema/loadingscreen.png)

 ![](https://raw.github.com/jeffrwells/coderbase.io-staging/master/projects/photos/crema/map.png)